Sertraline is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Check with your doctor before starting to take sertraline if you:

-- have an allergy to sertraline or any of its ingredients
+- have had an allergic reaction to sertraline or any other medicines in the past

 - have a heart problem as sertraline can speed up or change your heartbeat